Larsen15o9/Bitcoin/Enterprise-mining.md

 ## What to do regarding NVIDIA Quadro?
 - If having low amount of VRAM (5GB), disable WDDM and enable TCC using `nvidia-smi` (without monitor plugged in),
 - Can manage fan and change core clock limit - **Enterprise** optimization selects best settings to maximize efficiency and optimize fan profile.

+## Do you use Linux?
+No problem!
+Just [virtualize QuickMiner](https://github.com/nicehash/NiceHashQuickMiner/wiki/Virtual-Mining).
+One click solutions for virtual mining are coming soon!